GSR: A Generalized Symbolic Regression Approach: Experimental Results

 \section{Experimental Results}

 We evaluate our proposed GSR method through a series of numerical experiments on a number of common SR benchmark datasets.
-In particular, we compare our approach to existing state-of-the-art methods using three popular SR benchmark problem sets: Nguyen \cite{uy2011semantically}, Jin \cite{jin2019bayesian}, and Neat \cite{trujillo2016neat}.
-In addition, we demonstrate the benefits of our proposed method on the recently introduced SR benchmark dataset called Livermore \cite{mundhenk2021symbolic}, which covers problems with a wider range of difficulty compared to the other benchmarks.
+In particular, we compare our approach to existing state-of-the-art methods using three popular SR benchmark problem sets: Nguyen \citep{uy2011semantically}, Jin \citep{jin2019bayesian}, and Neat \citep{trujillo2016neat}.
+In addition, we demonstrate the benefits of our proposed method on the recently introduced SR benchmark dataset called Livermore \citep{mundhenk2021symbolic}, which covers problems with a wider range of difficulty compared to the other benchmarks.
 Finally, we introduce a new and more challenging set of SR benchmark problems, which we call SymSet, mainly for two reasons: i) Our GSR algorithm achieves perfect scores on Nguyen, and almost perfect scores on Jin, Neat, and Livermore, and hence we introduced a benchmark problem set that is more challenging, ii) The existing SR benchmark problem sets do not really reflect the strengths of our proposed method, and thus we designed SymSet to explicitly highlight the benefits we gain from using our proposed approach.
+SymSet contains benchmark problems with similar properties as Nguyen, Jin, Neat, and Livermore benchmarks, but with an additional function composition (or symbolic layer).
 Each SR benchmark problem consists of a ground truth expression, a training and test dataset, and a set (or libary) of allowable arithmetic operations and mathematical functions.
 Specifications of all the SR benchmark problems are described \mbox{in Appendix \ref{appendixspecifications}.} Hyperparameters and additional experiment details are provided in Appendix \ref{appendixGSRpseudocode}.